lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

   - task: anytask
 ```

-### Dot not inject the decorator if a specific task is already present
+### Do not inject the decorator if a specific task is already present

 See part 4 of this guide with the credentials scanner.